danielecervelli/danielecervelli/README.md

 # About Me:
-Hi, I'm Daniele, a computer engineering student.<br>I have good knowledge in web development (especially front-end) and a solid foundation in programming.<br>My goal?
-To become a good software engineer.<br>I am always open to learning new technologies and getting involved.
+Hi, I'm Daniele, a computer engineering student.<br>I have good knowledge in web development (especially front-end) and a solid foundation in programming.<br>I'm always open to learning new technologies.

 # Tech Stack: